COVID relief bill: Bad policy, bad faith

-Joe Biden has signed what may well end up being the biggest accomplishment of his presidency, an enormous $1.9 trillion COVID relief bill.
+President Joe Biden has signed what may well end up being the biggest accomplishment of his presidency, an enormous $1.9 trillion COVID-19 relief bill.

 Much of the rest of the spending is not well-suited, or even designed, to respond to current economic conditions, which are increasingly favorable.